-Western Australia has the largest coastline of any Australian state, which means it has plenty of opportunities for camping by the beach.
-Here’s a list of Julia’s top 10 beach campsites in WA.
+Western Australia has the largest coastline of any Australian state, which means there’s plenty of opportunity for camping by the beach.
+This made Explorer Julia’s job of picking her favourite ten a bit difficult – but she’s done it!

 We acknowledge the Traditional Custodians of the Countries on which these adventures take place who have occupied and cared for these lands and waters for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.

-10 Best Spots for Beach Camping in WA:
+10 Best Spots for Beach Camping Perth & WA

 1. Hamelin Bay Holiday Park